Jason-Fengzh/DL-Rotated-MNIST/Code1-Synthetic Data/README.md

-# Dictionary Learning with Symmetries Compared with Vanilla DL.
+# Dictionary Learning with Symmetries Compared with Vanilla DL

-The codes are based on Synthetic Data
+The codes are based on Synthetic Data.

  ## Instructions